my own music

 String Quartet:

-Inside Voices (2020) Original music with adopted video, in the style of a “COVID-19 PSA” which was so ubiquitous at the time – spring 2020 – when quarantines roamed the land.
+Inside Voices (2020) Original music with a montage of adopted stock video, in the style of the “COVID-19 PSA” which was so ubiquitous at the time – spring 2020 – when quarantines roamed the land.
 See the finished video on YouTube.

 Misc. chamber music:

-Click (2020) Trio for oboe, harp and cello.
-Short, understated piece to accompany a teaser video for an upcoming arts event.
+Click (2020) Trio for wordless voice, harp and cello.
+Short, understated piece to accompany a teaser video for an arts event that is now long-passed.
 Hear it on my YouTube.

 Planxty Rum Doodle (2020) Trio for piano, violin & flute.
 Frisky, neo-celtic piece.
-The title was inspired by a very clever book spoofing a troubled trek to the highest mountain in the world.
+The title was inspired by a very clever novel spoofing a troubled trek to the highest mountain in the world. (“Planxty” is a term used in Irish music to mean some like, “Thanks to …” when the composer wants to show appreciation.)
 Hear it on my YouTube channel.

 Werewolf Variations (2019) For Contrabass (orchestral “String Bass”) and piano.
-Variations on the rhythmic pattern of a short poem used in the script of a classic Werewolf movie from the early 1940s.
-Performed on the Salty Cricket concert series.
+Variations on the rhythmic pattern of a short poem used repeatedly in the script of a classic Werewolf movie from the early 1940s.
+Performed on the Salty Cricket concert series, where a decent cell phone video was made at the live performance, which captured the spirit of the piece so much better than my synthesized demo version.
+Will post it someday.

 Brillig (2016?)
-Setting of the classic quirky poem Jabberwocky, composed for a mixed “Pierrot” ensemble of 5(?) instrumentalists plus a narrator/singer.
-Performed on a Salty Cricket series concert, but this demo recording was made using synthesized instruments.
+Setting of the classic quirky poem “Jabberwocky”, composed for a mixed “Pierrot” ensemble of 5(?) instrumentalists plus a narrator/singer.
+Yeah, I probably should have simply used the title “Jabberwocky” instead.
+Performed on a Salty Cricket series concert, but this demo recording was made using synthesized instruments and a pre-recorded voice.
+The live performance featured a much more energetic singer/reader whose antics matched the wild tone of the poem and the score.

 John Muir’s Lilies (2014) My first notated piece of music, this trio for flute, viola and harp was performed live in a Salty Cricket series concert.
-The title references the man consided the father of America’s conservation movement, and is based on a section of one of his books in which he related a visit to Utah early in the 20th century.
-There is a rough sounding version using “synthesized” instruments online at my YouTube page.
+The title references the man considered the father of America’s conservation movement, and is based on a section of one of his books in which he related a visit to Utah early in the 20th century.
+Here is a rough sounding version using “synthesized” instruments online at my YouTube page, even though it sounded so much sweeter in concert.

 OTHER INSTRUMENTATION

-Empress Fanfare (for brass band) – Named after a century old restored theatre venue in Magna, Utah.
+Empress Fanfare (for brass band) – Named after a century old restored live theatre venue in Magna, Utah.
+My demo recording with synthesized brass instruments sounds quite “tinny”, so I choose to wait until I can update this before sharing.

 Drone music – A churning, dense soundscape to play against a montage of lighter-than-air visuals from video shot by drone photography expert Scott Taylor.
 Video on YouTube.

 Halloween Midsummer – This was started with the intention of using it to help promote a local Halloween-themed festival.
-The people managing the festival were running short on time to supply the video, so I wrote some music to add to their visuals in case it was needed.
-But just in time they *did* supply their own finished video with music, so my “filler” project was shelved – but it was still fun to write.
+The people managing the festival were running short on time to finish their promotional video, so I wrote some original dark/menacing music to add to their visuals, in case it was needed.
+But, just in time, they *did* supply their own finished video with music, so my “filler” project was shelved – but it was still fun to write.
 We all go a little mad sometimes… It is lurking on my YouTube page.

 Wixley – Suite of incidental music for a proposed radio drama project.
 Would love to see it produced someday.
-Sort of a “Twilight Zone” type of fantasy based on a short story by celebrated Magna author Clair Huffaker.
+Sort of a “Twilight Zone” type of fantasy based on a short story about a crafty-but-crazy inventor, written by celebrated Magna author Clair Huffaker.
+Composed in one feverish day, then stashed away to be revived only if the audio drama project ever happens.
+Unrecorded, but maybe . . .

 Magna Noir – A short Jazz/Blues theme to use in various projects, such as underscore for credits/title sequences.
 It is included as music for the opening titles in this video on YouTube